Structural Complexity of One-Dimensional Random Geometric Graphs: Conclusions

-The upper bounds we obtained in this paper translate to the entropy of the labeled graph model by adding $\log_2(n!) \sim n \log_2 n$; it would be relevant to improve this term by considering the sizes of the automorphism groups of the graphs.
-We are also interested in finding bounds or approximations for the dependency of the structural entropy on the connection range that include correction terms, which would refine the asymptotic results obtained here.
+The upper bounds we obtained in this paper translate to the entropy of the labeled graph model by adding $\log_2(n!) = n \log_2 n - n + O(\log_2 n)$ to the structural entropy to account for the number of possible permutation of the structures; thus, the term $ n \log_2 n$ dominates the entropy of the labeled graph.
+It would be relevant to improve this term by considering the sizes of the automorphism groups of the graphs.

 We intend to extend the analysis to RGGs in two (or higher) dimensions.
 We think it is also relevant to study RGGs with soft connection functions (i.e., where pair of nodes are connected by an edge with a probability that decreases with the distance between them), as opposed to the hard connection model assumed in this paper.

 \appendices